 - Bringing an Opening Balance Equity Account to Zero

 - Managing Opening Balance Equity for Presentable Balance Sheets

 Opening balance equity is an account created by accounting software to offset opening balance transactions.

 It may not show up on the balance sheet if the balance is zero.
-This is a good thing because opening balance equity should be temporary by design.
+This is good because opening balance equity should be temporary by design.

 Balance Sheet 101: Understand Opening Balance Equity Accounts

-Here is just a quick recap on balance sheets to help you better understand opening balance equity.
+Here is a quick balance sheet recap to help you better understand opening balance equity.